-4 Ways to Care for Your Body When Donating Eggs Sep 29, 2016 | by Donor Nexus
+5 Ways to Care for Your Body When Donating Eggs Sep 29, 2023 | by Donor Nexus

-The medications can cause some water retention.
+• Electrolytes: The medications you will be taking during your cycle can cause some water retention.
 Some fertility clinics suggest drinking about a liter of fluids a day.
 It is also better to drink fluids with electrolytes (think Pedialyte, Gatorade, or coconut water) instead of straight water.
 Eating more lean protein and less carbohydrates will also help aid in your recovery.
-We recommend increasing your protein diet as soon as you start stimulation medications.
-Lastly, because water intake is limited and protein consumption is increasing, it is important to eat more fibrous vegetables to help things move along smoothly.
-Be sure to ask your doctor if you have any questions.

 In this video, a Donor Nexus egg donor shares her advice for first-time egg donors, which is to follow the recommended diet plan!
 As shared by Donor D,